Author: John Mattiacci | Owner Mattiacci Law

 Distracted driving remains a top cause of car accidents nationwide

-In 2025, distracted driving contributed to approximately 8% of all fatal motor vehicle crashes, with cell phones leading as the most common cause of distraction.
+In 2025, distracted drivers played a significant role in causing traffic crashes, particularly those involving cell phone use and other distractions.
+Distracted driving contributed to approximately 8% of all fatal motor vehicle crashes, with cell phones leading as the most common cause of distraction.

 How Technology Is Changing Distracted Driving Behavior